tznind/aw/README.md

 Character sheet code is licensed under the [MIT license](./LICENSE).

-Apocalypse World content by **Meguey and Vincent Baker** - used with kind permission.
+Apocalypse World content by **Meguey and D. Vincent Baker** - used with kind permission.